alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 ## Attempt #4: Ye gods, she's still going?

 Once you start using the AST, there's scope to handle more interesting expressions.
-You can make all of the following also work in a fairly sensible way:
+You can make all of the following work in a fairly sensible way:

 ```python
 a = Trues4()